CaesarXInsanium/StructureInterpretationNotes/src/01procedures.md

 Procedure Abstraction should allow for encapsulation of lower level procedure and joining them together in order to make larger procedures.
 Naming arguments generally does not matter to user of a procedure.
-All that matters is that the function is correct and return need value.
+All that matters is that the function is correct and returns needed value.

 Lisp also allows defining private procedures inside other procedures in order to be able to maintain a specific procedure that is important to working of public